Unaimend/msb_gapseq_pipeline/README.md

 # MSB GAPSEQ PIPELINE
-Ever wanted to just fast and easy build gapseqs.
-Now is your chance.
+Ever wanted to fast and easily build gapseqs?
+Now is your chance!
 Just 4.99$ per month.
 Please contact your local HiWi